What is research and development tax relief?

 R&D Tax Relief is a government initiative designed to reward UK companies for investing in innovation.
 Set up in 2000, there are now two schemes:

 If your company carries out research and development, you may be eligible for tax incentives through the R&D tax credit scheme.
-Limited companies spending money on new product development or new processes, or making significant improvements to existing ones, may be entitled to claim for R&D Tax Credits.
+Limited companies spending money on new product development or new processes, R&D into renewable energy, or making significant improvements to existing ones, may be entitled to claim for R&D Tax Credits.

-The R&D Tax Credit scheme offers up to 33% (33p for every £1 spent) on qualifying expenditure.
-The exact rate your business qualifies for will depend on your Corporation Tax position and whether your business is profit or loss-making.
+The scheme offers up to 33% (33p for every £1 spent) on qualifying expenditure.
+The exact rate your business qualifies for will depend on your Corporation Tax position and whether your business is profitable or loss-making.

 – Deduct an extra 130% of their qualifying costs from their yearly profit, in addition to the normal 100%, enabling a 230% deduction